tufayldhalla/DNA_Alignment_Optimizer/README.md

 1) the order of nucleotides in each sequence is conserved (i.e the genetic code is conserved).
 2) No nucleotides can be added or removed
-3) number of matches is maximized
+3) the number of matches is maximized
-4) number of gaps is minimized
+4) the number of gaps is minimized
-5) number of mismatches is minimized
+5) the number of mismatches is minimized

 To calculate the optimal alignment, we use the Needleman-Wunsch Algorithm.
-This algorithm consists on comparing the two DNA strings by putting them as the header of a 2x2 matrix, and then calculating the cell of each position in the matrix.
+This algorithm consists of comparing the two DNA strings by putting them as the header of a 2x2 matrix and then calculating the cell of each position in the matrix.